Skip to main content

 Arts, Culture & History

-Explore Fernie’s fascinating history and wealth of heritage buildings.
-Stop by the Fernie Museum and explore Fernie’s storied past including legends and myths like the tale of the Ghostrider.
+Explore Fernie’s historic downtown for its treasure of turn-of-the-century brick and stone architecture.
+Stop by the Fernie Museum and explore Fernie’s storied past including flood, fires and mine disasters.
 Be sure to visit The Arts Station and the Arts Coop for your fill of local art.
 The Fernie Heritage Library offers many services and programs, and resides in the restored Post Office building of 1909.

 Cross-country Skiing

-Five distinct areas around Fernie provide plenty of opportunities for self-powered ski adventures.
-Choose from daily-groomed trails at Fernie Alpine Resort, Old Growth Forest Trails at the Fernie Nordic Centre, the Montane trail system and Island Lake Lodge, or spectacular views from the groomed trails at the golf course.
+Four distinct areas around Fernie provide plenty of opportunities for self-powered ski adventures.
+Choose from daily-groomed trails at Fernie Alpine Resort, Old Growth Forest Trails at the Fernie Nordic Centre and the Montane trail system or spectacular views from the groomed trails at the golf course.

 Fat-biking and Snowshoeing